by-jp/www.byjp.me/content/bookmarks/the-looking-glass-the-year-of-everyday-risks.md

 ---

-> Everyday risks are not about the action in of itself; they are about the _feeling_.
+> Aliveness is risk, not comfort.

 ---